thorlindberg/thesis/dissertation/6-3 relatedwork-projects.md

 The inverse is true of an application interacting with other systems, such as a client receiving information from a platform developed by a source serving multiple clients.
 This necessitates interoperability, as the application must conform to the format defined by the source, and it is more likely to receive information in a plaintext file, to ensure correct interpretation.
 Plain text (ASCII) data is human-readable, resulting in a more transparent and approachable format at the cost of decreased performance and increased file size.

-Plain data can be human-readable, but the decriptive syntax for the information contained is not necessarily accessible to humans.
+Plain-text data can be human-readable, but the decriptive syntax for the information contained is not necessarily accessible to humans.
 A proprietary format with limited scope can prescribe meaning implicitly to data objects, but an interoperable format must be explicit.
 This is achieved by surrounding information with descriptive tags, nesting it into hierarchies, and/or prescribing meaning to special characters such as tabs.

 The data structure must be interoperable with different languages and thus various parsers.
 The explicit nature of these data format streamlines the design of parsers, as data can be validated without implicit meaning.